wpscholar-wp-plugins/stellar-places/readme.txt

 == Changelog ==

+= 1.0.5 =
+* Fixed bug that prevented plugin from being activated.

 = 1.0.4 =
 * Made the location category taxonomy public.
 * Fixed bugs related to updated JavaScript dependencies in WordPress 4.5.